-LANDBANK's RM approach is governed by the Board-approved Enterprise RM (ERM) anchored on its mission, vision and strategic objectives.
-The LANDBANK's implementation of the ERM system with defined pro-active RM departs from silo approach.
-Thus, RM is implemented cross-functionally across the entire organization with active participation of the Board, Senior Management and all business units (BUs) of the Bank including the Subsidiaries.
-ERM is implemented in three levels namely strategic, portfolio and transactional levels.
+LANDBANK's RM approach is governed by the Board-approved Risk Governance Framework, which is anchored on the Bank's mission, vision and strategic objectives.
+LANDBANK's implementation of the Risk Governance Framework with defined pro-active RM departs from the silo approach.
+Thus, RM is implemented cross-functionally across the entire organization with active participation of the LANDBANK Board, Senior Management and all business units (BUs) of the Bank including the LANDBANK Subsidiaries and Foundation (LSFs).
+Risk Management is implemented in three levels namely strategic, portfolio and transactional levels.